-Workleap complies with: (i) data protection laws applicable to Workleap; (ii) anti-spam laws applicable to Workleap; and (iii) applicable industry standards concerning data protection, confidentiality or information security.
-Workleap has global operations and therefore, in some cases, information managed by Workleap may be transferred, processed and stored in other countries, although at all times, Workleap will ensure that personal information is protected by confidentiality and security procedures and protections that are, at a minimum, equivalent to those employed by Workleap itself.
+Workleap complies with: (i) data protection laws applicable to Workleap; (ii) anti-spam legislation applicable to Workleap; and (iii) applicable industry standards concerning data protection, confidentiality or information security.
+Workleap has global operations and therefore, in some cases, information managed by Workleap may be transferred to, processed and stored in other countries, although at all times Workleap will ensure that Personal Information is protected by confidentiality and security procedures and protections that are, at a minimum, equivalent to those employed by Workleap itself.

-Workleap complies with this Policy as well as applicable Canadian private sector data protection laws such as the Personal Information Protection and Electronic Documents Act (“PIPEDA”) and substantially similar provincial laws pertaining to the collection, use and disclosure of personal information.
-PIPEDA provides for an adequate protection of personal information according to the European Commission Decision of 20 December 2001 pursuant to Directive 95/46/EC of the European Parliament and the Council.
+Workleap complies with this Policy as well as with applicable Canadian private sector data protection laws such as the Personal Information Protection and Electronic Documents Act (“PIPEDA”) and substantially similar provincial laws pertaining to the collection, use and disclosure of Personal Information.
+PIPEDA provides for an adequate protection of Personal Information according to the European Commission Decision of 20 December 2001 pursuant to Directive 95/46/EC of the European Parliament and the Council.

-4. Collection and Use of Personal Information through the Website
+4. Collection of Personal Information through the Services

 4.1.
 Information provided by Users.
 In many cases, Workleap collects Personal Information directly from Users when they visit or use the Website.
 For instance, Workleap may collect the following types of information:

 Users may provide Workleap with Personal Information by inputting it directly into the Services or via another direct channel such as Workleap’s support system.
 Such information may include: